FailAcademy/learning/html-css-essentials/adp-vancouver/_lessons/week-01/03-state-events.md

 ## Pre-work

-*There is no pre-work for this lesson (provided you have finished Learn ReactJS: Part I on Codeacademy).*
+*There is no pre-work for this lesson.*

 ---